theengs/gateway/docs/use/use.md

 [OpenMQTTGateway](https://docs.openmqttgateway.com/), proposes a [web upload](https://docs.openmqttgateway.com/upload/web-install.html) binary `esp32dev-ble-mqtt-undecoded` that will publish directly to 'home/<gateway name>/BTtoMQTT` making it directly compatible with Theengs Gateway MQTTtoMQTT decoding feature.

 :::tip
-By default Theengs Gateway will listen to `home/+/BTtoMQTT/undecoded`, if you have several ESP32 gateways with OpenMQTTGateway undecoded, Theengs will pickup all of them and centralize the decoded BT sensor data in one place.
+By default Theengs Gateway will listen to `home/+/BTtoMQTT/undecoded`, if you have several ESP32 gateways with OpenMQTTGateway sending out MQTT messages with undecoded data, Theengs will pickup all of them and centralize the decoded BT sensor data in one place.
 :::

 ## Home Assistant auto discovery